a2-fasalahmed/Designated-car-parks-/docs/testing.md

 # Testing

 ## Test Plan
-TODO: Describe any manual and automated (unit) tests.
+ Describe any manual and automated (unit) tests.
 Uniquely identify each test case.
 Include prerequisites and test data.
 Test Case 1: Find All Car Parks Description: Verify that the application displays a list of all designated car parks upon opening.
 Steps:

 Open the web application.